 The manufacturing process of glass is expensive thus, the companies are striving to find solutions for reducing the consumption of energy and raw materials keeping in mind the impact on the environment.
 In March 2019, Phoenicia and Clear Glass Solutions Ltd. inaugurated a new recycling plant for laminated glass in Israel.
 With the new plant, there will be a significant reduction in carbon demand, environmental pollution, use of energy, and landfill waste.

 Based on region, the laminated glass market is segmented into North America, Europe, Asia Pacific, Central & South America, and Middle East & Africa.
-Asia Pacific is expected to be the leading regional segment in the market owing to increasing number of construction activities, shift of manufacturing plants from other locations to Asian countries, and rising investments in automotive industry.
+The Asia Pacific is expected to be the leading regional segment in the market owing to the increasing number of construction activities, the shift of manufacturing plants from other locations to Asian countries, and rising investments in the automotive industry.